SymptomsBy Mayo Clinic Staff

 Hangover symptoms typically begin when your blood alcohol drops significantly and is at or near zero.
 They're usually in full effect the morning after a night of heavy drinking.
-Depending on what you drank and how much you drank, you may notice:
+Depending on what and how much you drank, you may notice:

 - Headaches and muscle aches